 Stellina (by Estate Crush) — Usually all about fine, lacy texturing and floral, a sweet black pepper spice, buoyed by pomegranate-like zestiness and deceptively restrained, almost light feel.

-Maley Bros. (bottled as Lodi Native Wegat Vineyard) — Luscious floral/jammy notes of boysenberry, blueberry, yet bright, buoyant and restrained on the palate.
+Maley Bros. (bottled as Lodi Native Wegat Vineyard) — Luscious floral/jammy notes of boysenberry, and blueberry, yet bright, buoyant, and restrained on the palate.